-Reference Number Ву Request Staff Responsible Status Response Wheels charge a \$2 out of station fee if the closest station is a 1⁄2 mile away? alternative options.Two major issues we're having with the system now, leading to longer temporary shutdown of stations, are encampment encroachment and theft/vandalism.With the shelter-in-place directive, moving encampments away from stations hasn't been a priority, and their proximity prohibits servicing by Bay Wheels staff who also need to maintain social distancing standards during their work.
-I've been trying to find contacts, homeless able to identify motive, but this trend started in Oakland and during SIP, it's only gotten worse.
+Reference Number Ву Request Staff Responsible Status Response Wheels charge a \$2 out of station fee if - alternative options. the closest station is a $\frac{1}{2}$ mile away? after flative options. the closest station is a 72 line away: Two major issues we're having with the system now, leading to longer temporary shutdown of stations, are encampment encroachment and theft/vandalism.
+With the shelter-in-place directive, moving encampments away from stations hasn't been a priority, and their proximity prohibits servicing by Bay Wheels staff who also need to maintain social distancing standards during their work.
+I've been trying to find contacts, homeless outreach and other folks who are able to let encampments know that it's important to provide safe separation.
+I think it's akin to how we would address encampments at bus stops or boarding islands.
+But, getting traction has been slow going.
+In terms of vandalism and theft, we have seen an incredible storm of station destruction, and theft including kiosk batteries and solar panels.
+So far, we haven't been able to identify motive, but this trend started in Oakland and during SIP, it's only gotten worse.
 Without deeper institutional support to identify the root issues, Bay Wheels is pivoting towards deeper preventative efforts, hardening stations and ordering extra parts.
 However, it bears noting that some of the vandalism is fairly rampant and destructive.
 One station was set afire.
 Bottom line, if

 Reference Number Ву Request Staff Responsible Status Response someone wants to destroy the system, it's in the street; it's vulnerable.
-For e-bike Parking, we did work closely with Bay Wheels so that downed stations didn't affect e-bike pricing, meaning that if you still lock your bike nearby to a downed station, they should not charge you the out-of- station fee.
+For e-bike Parking, we did work closely with Bay Wheels so that downed stations didn't affect e-bike pricing, meaning that if you still lock your bike nearby to a downed station, they should not charge you the out-of-station fee.
 If that's different from your experience, let me know.
 I also realize that this may not be well-publicized now given that Bay Wheels would then have to explain the siege of theft/vandalism.
 As to your general pricing inquiry, it was a predictably unpopular decision for bikeshare-allowing for a pricing increase after an initial free period where hybrid eBikes were wildly popular.
 In January and February, we saw record-breaking ridership up to an average of 14.5K/day throughout the week before pricing was implemented.
 At the same time, the increased functionality of eBikes parking outside of stations has significantly more costly operations, including battery swapping for power, and complicated rebalancing needs.
 Without additional funding, the overall bikeshare service becomes unsustainable in its current incarnation where our private partner provides the service without public subsidy.
 For now, the SFMTA will continue to work with the